InsightDataScience/find-political-donors/README.md

                     └── medianvals_by_zip.txt
                     └── medianvals_by_date.txt

 **Don't fork this repo*, and don't use this `README` instead of your own.
-The contents of `src` does not need a single file called `find_political_donors.py`, which is only an example.
+The content of `src` does not need to be a single file called `find_political_donors.py`, which is only an example.
 Instead, you should include your own source files and give them expressive names.

 ## Testing your directory structure and output format